 - Place the oats in a large bowl.

-- Pour the honey mixture into the bowl with the oats and stir until the oats are evenly coated.
+- Pour the honey mixture into the oats and stir until they’re evenly coated.
 Transfer the mixture to the prepared baking dish.
-Using a spatula and/or your hands, firmly press the mixture into the dish to flatten it into a single tight layer.
+Press the mixture into the dish very firmly to flatten it into a single tight layer.
 (Use the bottom of a loaf pan, a cup measure, or a firm spatula – greased with a bit of oil to keep it from sticking to the oats – to tightly press in the mixture.)

-- When no longer warm to the touch, lift the bars out of the baking dish using the parchment paper overhang.
-Using a sharp knife, cut into 8 bars or 16 small squares.
+- When no longer warm to the touch, lift the bars out of the baking dish using the parchment overhang.
+Using a sharp knife, cut into 8 bars.
 Store in an airtight container for up to 7 days.

-- This recipe was developed for a ceramic baking dish.
-If you plan to use metal, the bars may take less than 20 minutes to bake since metal heats up faster than ceramic.
-If the bars are over-baked, they may crumble upon slicing.
+2 – This recipe was developed for a ceramic baking dish.
+If you use metal, the bars may take less time to bake since metal heats up faster than ceramic.

 - Serving Size: 2 bars